- Challenges & Solutions

 Just as important as defining the “what” in workforce housing, is understanding the “who” in workforce housing.
 This article: “Not What, but Who, is Workforce Housing?” written by Sarah Wrightsman, Executive Director of the Workforce Housing Coalition of the Greater Seacoast, explores the people who are seeking affordable places to live so they can participate in work and community life.

 Workforce Housing Law

-New Hampshire Housing, along with an advisory committee and consultants, developed Meeting the Workforce Housing Challenge, a guide for local action under the Workforce Housing statute.
-Its goal is to help local land use boards address the requirements of the statute and shape future growth consistent with their vision for dynamic, healthy communities.
+NHHFA, along with an advisory committee and consultants, produced a guide in 2010 to help municipalities address the workforce housing law.
+Meeting the Workforce Housing Challenge can help local land use boards address the requirements of the statute and shape future growth consistent with their vision for dynamic, healthy communities.